Prescott1/Prescott1/README.md

 - 👋 Hi, I’m @Prescott1
 - 👀 I’m interested in coding.
 - 🌱 I’m currently learning HTML, CSS, JS, and SQL
-- 💞️ I’m looking to collaborate on any webpages/ websites.
+- 💞️ I’m looking to collaborate on any webpages/ websites that I can.
 - 📫 How to reach me

 <!---